barionleg/cesium.wiki.gs/Google-Summer-of-Code-Ideas.md

 # Google Summer of Code 2013 Idea List

-Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
+Cesium is an open-source JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
 It uses HTML5 and [WebGL](http://www.khronos.org/webgl) for hardware-accelerated graphics.

 **Information for Students**